Anatomy & Physiology - Body Systems

-The normal rate of inspiration and expiration, the respiration rate, is about 16 times a minute in an adult.
-Breathing is controlled by specialized centres in the brainstem, which automatically regulate the rate and depth of breathing depending on the level of carbon dioxide in the blood.
+The standard rate of inspiration and expiration, the respiration rate, is about 16 times a minute in an adult.
+Breathing is controlled by specialized brain centres, which automatically regulate the speed and depth of breathing depending on the level of carbon dioxide in the blood.

-Arterio-venous oxygen difference (A-VO2 diff) is the difference between oxygen concentration in the arteries and the oxygen concentration in the veins.
+Arterio-venous oxygen difference (A-VO2 diff) is the difference between oxygen concentration in the arteries and the veins' oxygen concentration.

 Composition of Air

-Haemoglobin is a protein in red blood cells which enables the cells to carry oxygen and myoglobin is an oxygen-binding protein found in heart and skeletal muscles.
+Haemoglobin is a protein in red blood cells which enables the cells to carry oxygen, and myoglobin is an oxygen-binding protein found in the heart and skeletal muscles.

 Effect of exercise on the respiratory system

-In the Cardiovascular system, the benefits of exercise were discussed in relation to the improved functioning of the heart and the lowering of blood pressure.
-Combined with increased maximum oxygen consumption (VO2 max), or lung capacity, these are all vital contributors to being fit and healthy.
+In the Cardiovascular system, the benefits of exercise were discussed concerning the improved functioning of the heart and the lowering of blood pressure.
+Combined with increased maximum oxygen consumption (VO2 max), or lung capacity, these are vital contributors to being fit and healthy.

-An athlete who has not properly trained their cardiovascular system is likely to incur other injuries more easily by the rapid onset of fatigue and the consequent lowering of motivation and mental awareness.
-For anyone competing at varying altitudes, they must allow themselves a considerable period to acclimatise before an event.
-Even climbing to a moderate altitude decreases the maximum uptake by 7% to 8% due to the change in atmospheric pressure.
-This decrease in oxygen being supplied to the muscles may decrease performance by 4 to 8% depending on the duration of competition, a considerable disadvantage at the finish line.
+Athletes who have not adequately trained their cardiovascular system are likely to incur other injuries more easily by the rapid onset of fatigue and the consequent lowering of motivation and mental awareness.
+Anyone competing at varying altitudes must allow themselves a considerable period to acclimate before an event.
+Even climbing to a moderate altitude decreases the maximum uptake by 7% to 8% due to atmospheric pressure changes.
+This decrease in oxygen supplied to the muscles may reduce performance by 4 to 8% depending on the competition's duration, a considerable disadvantage at the finish line.

-Even the athlete who prepares and acclimatises well may still not match natives of high altitude areas such as the Andes, who have a larger chest capacity, more alveoli, larger capillary beds and higher red blood cell count.
+Even the athlete who prepares and acclimatises well may not match natives of high-altitude areas such as the Andes.
+They have a larger chest capacity, more alveoli, larger capillary beds and higher red blood cell count.
 Since people may suffer from altitude sickness when moving from low to high altitudes, sufficient time must also be allowed for these symptoms to disappear before starting intensive training.